chenchaoyi/wp-android-test-plan/test-scenarios/edit-image-gallery.md

 * Publish a new post with an regular inserted photo, and a image gallery of multiple images

-#### Image variant

 * Publish a new post with an empty image gallery

-* Publish a new post with an image gallery of 1 jpg, 1jpeg, 1 png, 1 gif images in it
+* Publish a new post with a image gallery of 1 jpg, 1jpeg, 1png, 1gif images in it

-* Select an image with very long file name
-* Select an image with unicode in the file name
-* Select an invalid image (manually change the extension of a text file to .jpg and uploaded it to media library from desktop)
-* Select more than 20 images
+* From post editor, toggle HTML mode, then try to insert media, verify warnings shows up

 #### Edit gallery